How to Get Rid of Mold in a Shower (DIY Guide)

 Step 3: Clean, Treat, and Dry Shower Framing After Mold Removal

-With everything open to the studs, this is where you address the mold.
+With everything open to the studs, this is where you actually get rid of mold in a shower at the source.

 Here’s the cleaning process I followed: